Recreating the Country blog

 We thankfully managed to shake off our jet lag with four special days with family in London.
 On the 21st of May we flew into Leonardo da Vinci international airport to meet our guides, the amazing Jackie and Iole>, and a dozen companion trekkers.
 We drove east in two comfortable people movers making a stop for lunch in Tivoli and eventually arriving at the remote medieval village, Santo Stefano di Sessanio which was to be our rustic home for the next three nights.

 The next day dawned cloudy, drizzly and only 16 degrees, though surprisingly Rome was experiencing a heatwave.
 Such was the climatic variation at these higher altitudes.
 Though it was cold and grey, the green meadow we walked onto to start our 16 km walk was ablaze with wildflowers.
 Like every wildflower walk I’ve been to in Australia, nearly 30 minutes passed and we had only progressed 100 meters.
 I thought hopefully at that time, this is a trekking pace I can manage quite comfortably.
-I was sadly mistaken.
+I was sadly mistaken as the pace picked up and my companion trekkers became dots on the misty horizon.

 Good fortune continued to make up for the lack of sunshine.
 It arrived in the form of the young and generous orchid expert Michael Waller who is writing a book on 'Britain’s Orchids'.
 Michael was joining the walk to photograph and broaden his appreciation of Europe’s orchids.
+Follow this link to see some of Michael's beautiful orchid photographs.
 Thanks to Michael I was able to put names to many unfamiliar plants.
 Though I often felt out of my depth and recalled vividly the bewilderment I felt on my first wildflower walk in the Inverleigh Nature Conservation Reserve in Victoria, Australia over thirty years before when I knew very few of the local plants.

 Yet it was remarkable how familiar this grassland felt.
 The plants fell into a familiar pattern.
 The assemblage of orchids, lilies, legumes, tussock grasses and colourful wildflowers in this alpine meadow had the ambiance of a southern Australian grassland in September.